 It creates an inequitable process for students, inconsistent with federal Title IX regulations.

-An arbitration process available to bargaining unit members would carve out those student workers as having a separate process not available to all other students.
-Some students would be able to have their discrimination claim pursued to arbitration on their behalf while most would not.
-This is inconsistent with both current Title IX regulations that demand fair and equitable processes for all students as well as the U.S. Department of Education’s proposed changes to those regulations.
+An arbitration process available to bargaining unit members would carve out those student workers as having a separate process not available to all others.
+Some students would be able to have their discrimination claim pursued to arbitration on their behalf by the union while others in the community would not.
+This is inconsistent with both current and proposed Title IX regulations that require an equitable process, including an equitable investigation conducted by a trained investigator.
+Arbitration is not an investigation, nor does an arbitrator serve as an investigator.

 It forces complainants and respondents into cross-examination.